teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 These haven't been included in the rubric to keep it simple, but these are potential facets that could be added to your technology decision.

-- Are there guides, blog posts, examples, and documentation that is readily available and easy to use?
+- Are there guides, blog posts, examples, and documentation that are readily available and easy to use?
 - Is the techology itself easy to learn?